r7b7/web-scrybe/README.md

 - **Easy-to-use API**: Developers can quickly integrate web scraping functionality into their applications using the provided API.
 - **Scalable and Distributed**: The application is designed to be highly scalable and can be deployed in a distributed environment using Docker.
 - **Unlimited Scraping**: The automation-based approach doesn't have the same rate limits or charges as Paid APIs, allowing users to scrape data at scale without facing throttling or downtime.
 - **Docker and Docker Compose Support**: web-scrybe is designed to be easily deployable and scalable using Docker and Docker Compose.
-This makes it an ideal choice for quick prototyping, development, and production deployments.
+This makes it an ideal choice for quick prototyping, development, and testing environment deployments.

+**NB: Search engines may have strict anti-scraping measures, read the terms and conditions before using SERP scraping in production.
+Social Media web scraping is implemented using official APIs making them good to use in any environment**

 ## Getting Started